Total Drama All-Stars and Pahkitew Island: Pahkitew Island

 Total Drama: Pahkitew Island is the second part of the fifth season.
-It was first announced on June 11, 2013 as a sixth season, even though it is still part of the fifth season.
-This part features an entire new cast considered as the third generation of Total Drama characters and takes place at a brand new island, due to Chef Hatchet using a land drill to sink Camp Wawanakwa in the episode, "The Final Wreck-ening".
-This new island is the first new main setting in the series since Total Drama Action.
+It was first announced on June 11, 2013, as a "sixth" season, even though it is still part of the fifth season.
+This part features an entire new cast considered as the third generation of Total Drama characters and takes place at a brand new island, due to Camp Wawanakwa sinking into the ocean in the season finale of All Stars.

-Pahkitew Island aired in North America throughout the second half of 2014, but Italy was the first country to air Total Drama: Pahkitew Island starting on June 13, 2014.
+Italy was the first country to air Total Drama: Pahkitew Island starting on June 13, 2014; the season aired in North America throughout the second half of 2014.
 This is the first season to air a new episode every day in the United States.
 This part was story edited by Terry McGurrin, while Dennis Jackson and Melanie Jackson, series creators of Wapos Bay, also helped write and consult the plot for Pahkitew Island.
 Total Drama: Pahkitew Island was sponsored by the Aboriginal Peoples Television Network, who helped with the Cree translations for the team names and various season references.

 A general synopsis from Teletoon describes the second part, Total Drama: Pahkitew Island as: